tasmota/docs/docs/Displays.md

 To use it you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`:

-when you want to add a display to Tasmoata is is best to buy one from the table below where the drivers are already there. keep in mind that there are also many variants of each display available and not all variants may be supported.
+when you want to add a display to Tasmoata it is best to buy one from the table below where the drivers are already there. keep in mind that there are also many variants of each display available and not all variants may be supported.

 #define directive | Description
  ---|---